What you need to do to comply with regulations on manufactured goods you place on the UK market if there’s a no-deal Brexit.

-The UKCA marking will not be recognised on the EU market, and products currently requiring a CE marking will continue to require a CE marking for sale in the EU.
+The UKCA marking will not be recognised on the EU market, and products currently requiring a CE marking for sale in the EU will continue to need a CE mark.

-- self-declare the conformity of your good against the regulations
+- you self-declare the conformity of your good against the regulations

-- voluntarily use a testing or notified body to test against European or international standards
+- you voluntarily use a testing or notified body to test against European or international standards

 Speak to your testing body or solicitor for advice on how conformity processes for your good will be affected by Brexit.

-If you are currently a UK distributor, you need to confirm whether you or your supplier will become an ‘importer’ once the UK leaves the EU.
-This will usually be the case if you are the one bringing goods into the UK from the EU, EEA or Switzerland, and want to put them on the UK market after Brexit.
+You’ll need to confirm whether you or your supplier will become an ‘importer’ after Brexit.
+You’ll become an importer if you’re the one bringing goods into the UK from outside the UK and placing them on the UK market.

 - goods are labelled with your company’s details, including your company’s name and a contact address (for 18 months after Brexit you can provide these details on the accompanying documentation rather than on the good itself)

-- the correct conformity assessment procedures have been carried out and that any good you import carries the correct conformity markings
+- the correct conformity assessment procedures have been carried out and that goods have the correct conformity markings

 - the manufacturer has drawn up the correct technical documentation and complied with their labelling requirements